 Carmel is the first of two established NYC independents on this list.
 A long-running New York car-service brand with a deep fleet and broad citywide availability, Carmel offers sedans, SUVs, and larger vehicles through phone and app booking.
 For a group that wants a recognized NYC operator with wide vehicle availability, Carmel is a known quantity.

 Booking is by phone or app, and the rate is a published quote or metered fare depending on the trip.
-Where Carmel clears the bar at #8 is the fleet depth and brand familiarity; where it sits below the higher-ranked operators is the flat-rate transparency that defines the no-surge celebration booking.
+Where Carmel clears the bar at #8 is the fleet depth and brand familiarity; where it sits below the higher-ranked operators is the flat-rate transparency and dedicated group-night posture that define the no-surge celebration booking.
 Confirm vehicle class, capacity, and the fare basis when booking a group night.

 The right call for: groups wanting an established NYC brand, broad citywide availability, and a deep fleet across vehicle classes.